Big Agnes Sleeping Giant Memory Foam Review

 Ease of Use

 Versatility is truly where the Sleeping Giant shines.
 After all, what can be more versatile than a do-anything backpacking sleeping pad paired with a warmer, softer, more comfortable memory foam cover for car camping comfort?
 The adaptability of this pad is what makes it a worthwhile purchase.
-While it isn't possible to purchase the Sleeping Giant as one unit like the Therm-a-Rest NeoAir Dream, the bonus to that situation is that you have stuff sacks for both component pads, and don't have to go searching for a new one to buy should you decide to use the parts separately.
-Each of these parts are small (extremely small when talking about the packed size of the QCore SLX), and thus very easy to find a place for them amongst all the other gear in the car or truck.
+While it is a two-part system, each of these parts are relatively small, and thus it is very easy to find a place for them amongst all the other gear in the car or truck.
 While versatility is certainly not the most important assessment criteria in this review, it is the single reason that you would choose the Sleeping Giant over any other pad.
-Call it 10 out of 10.

-The Sleeping Giant mattress cover by itself rolls up into a single tube shaped roll, like many of the other mattresses.
-It doesn't have a separate stuff sack, but includes a protective cover sewn into the end of it that wraps around your completed roll and affixes the whole enchilada nicely with a buckle strap.
+The Sleeping Giant mattress cover by itself rolls up into a single tube-shaped roll, like many of the other mattresses.
+It doesn't have a separate stuff sack but includes a protective cover sewn into the end of it that wraps around your completed roll and affixes the whole enchilada nicely with a buckle strap.
 Cinch straps wrap around either end of the roll to ensure it stays as one neat little package.
-Of course, this system is actually two mattresses packed up, but the QCore SLX that we used packs into a very small little stuff sack.
-The size of both combined was roughly in the middle of the products we tested here, so we gave it 6 out of 10.
+Of course, this system is actually two mattresses packed up, making it more flexible than other mattresses but not necessarily making it smaller.

-The size Wide and Long Sleeping Giant cover that we purchased costs $120 retail.
-If you already own a backpacking sleeping pad to pair it with, then this is a relatively good value, adding warmth and comfort for less money than a brand new, dedicated car camping mattress like many in this review.
-However, the size Wide and Long QCore SLX that we paired it with also cost us $220.
-Buying both parts of this system is far more expensive than any other single person pad in the review, and since it is not the highest performing pad, would not present great value.
-Of course, you could always pair it with a less expensive sleeping pad as well.
+The size Wide and Long Sleeping Giant cover is a relatively low-cost purchase.
+If you already own a backpacking sleeping pad to pair it with, then this is a good value, adding warmth and comfort for less money than a brand new, dedicated car camping mattress like many in this review.
+However, buying both parts of this system, depending on the cost of your sleeping pad, may end up being far more expensive than any other single person pad in the review, and since it is not the highest performing pad, it would not present great value.

 The Big Agnes Sleeping Giant is a sleeping pad cover combined with memory foam that enhances the comfort and warmth of a regular sleeping pad.
-This is an adaptable system, much like the Therm-a-Rest NeoAir Dream, that allows you to have car camping luxury with a sleeping pad you already own.
-Since you must purchase the two parts separately, it really only makes sense to buy the Sleeping Giant if you already own a backpacking style sleeping pad.
-If you don't, we would recommend you look at some of the other options in this review, such as our Editors' Choice Award-winning Exped Megamat 10.
+This is an adaptable system that allows you to have car camping luxury with a sleeping pad you already own.
+Since you must purchase the two parts separately, it only makes sense to buy the Sleeping Giant if you already own a backpacking style sleeping pad.
+If you don't, we would recommend you look at some of the other options in this review.